-This gluten free chocolate pie crust is made from coconut flour and cocoa powder, resulting in a chocolate base for all your favourite fillings.
+This gluten free chocolate pie crust is made from coconut flour and cocoa powder, resulting in a chocolate base for all your favorite fillings.
 It is the perfect low carb pastry to serve all of your vegan, keto, or gluten-intolerant friends and family.

 How to Make Gluten Free Pie Crust